Church News: At Christmas devotional, President Nelson addresses 4 gifts from the Savior

+President Russell M. Nelson highlighted four gifts offered by Jesus Christ and promised that true followers of the Savior “have the privilege of experiencing unspeakable joy forever” during the First Presidency's Christmas Devotional on Sunday evening, Dec.
+2.Comment on this story

+The leader of The Church of Jesus Christ of Latter-day Saints said he was recently reminded of the blessings that come from focusing on the life, mission, doctrine and Atonement of the Lord Jesus Christ when he talked with 12-year-old Lydia Terry.

-President Russell M. Nelson recently met in his office with a 12-year-old girl named Lydia Terry of Bountiful, who is suffering from a rare, aggressive form of brain cancer.
+President Nelson met Lydia — who is suffering from a rare and aggressive form of brain cancer — a few weeks ago in his office.
 “As we talked about her life and what lies ahead, she was calm and at peace.
-When I asked if she had any questions, she quickly replied,‘What is heaven like?’”
+When I asked if she had any questions, she quickly replied, ‘What is heaven like?’”

-This question, President Nelson said, led to a heart-to-heart discussion about the purpose of life and the blessings that Heavenly Father and Jesus Christ have offered to those who honor and follow Them.

 Read the full Church News article here.